Emilio Pagán: Oakland Athletics

-On November 15, 2017, Pagán was traded to the Oakland Athletics, along with Alexander Campos, for Ryon Healy.
+On November 15, 2017, Pagán was traded to the Oakland Athletics, along with Alexander Campos, in exchange for Ryon Healy.
 He began the season with Oakland, but was sent down to the Nashville Sounds on May 2.
 He was recalled back to Oakland on May 18.

 Tampa Bay Rays

 On December 21, 2018, the Athletics traded Pagán to the Tampa Bay Rays in a three team deal in which the Rays also acquired Rollie Lacy and a competitive balance pick in the 2019 MLB draft, the Athletics acquired Jurickson Profar, and the Texas Rangers acquired Brock Burke, Kyle Bird, Yoel Espinal, Eli White, and $750,000 of international signing bonus pool space.

 In 2019, after an impressive spring training, Pagán was sent to the Triple-A Durham Bulls.
 He was recalled on April 16, after Blake Snell fractured his toe.
 On April 19, Pagán was optioned to Durham when Casey Sadler was recalled, then Pagán was recalled two days later.
 Pagán later on became the team's closer and finished the season recording 20 saves.
 He finished with a 2.31 ERA and 96 strikeouts in 70 innings.